eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/spread-invoke.md

 # #{page.title}

-The *spread method* operator maps an iterable of instances through a method, resulting in a new iterable containing the return values of each method invocation.
+The *spread method* operator maps an iterable of instances through a method, resulting in a new sequence containing the return values of each method invocation.

 ## Usage